Dasoam/LLM-Research-Agent/README.md

-This project is an AI-powered research assistant built using **Streamlit**, **Langchain**, and **Google GenerativeAI SDK (Gemini)**.
+This project is an AI-powered research assistant built using **Streamlit**, **Langchain**, **Tavily**, and **Google GenerativeAI SDK (Gemini)**.
 The app helps users to input research queries and get detailed answers based on available data.
 The system first tries to fetch the results from a cached memory and, if not available, runs the full agent pipeline to generate an answer, which is then cached for future queries.

 ## Features